drowe67/freedv-gui/USER_MANUAL.md

     * Add Distance column in FreeDV Reporter window.
 (PR #519)
     * Add support for sorting columns in FreeDV Reporter window.
 (PR #519)
     * Allow use of FreeDV Reporter without having a session running.
 (PR #529)
+    * Adds support for saving and restoring tab state.
+(PR #497)
+        * *NOTE: Requires 'Enable Experimental Features' to be turned on, see below.*
+    * Adds configuration item allowing optional use of experimental features.
+(PR #497)
+        * This option is called "Enable Experimental Features" in Tools->Options->Debugging.
 3. Cleanup:
     * Remove unneeded 2400B and 2020B sample files.
 (PR #521)